tallforasmurf/CoBro/README.md

 <del>The QWebview is configured to disable java
 but to permit javascript and plug-ins, because some comics require scripts and Flash.</del>

-<del>When the user clicks on a comic name in the list,
-the contents read from its URL are passed to the QWebView for rendering.
-If there was an error reading the comic, an explanatory error message is displayed instead.</del>

-<del>Rendering may take time if the comic links to numerous ads and images,
-so a progress bar is displayed.</del>

 <del>The following keystrokes are implemented:</del>